alexylon/Ferrocrypt/README.md

 ### Symmetric encryption, which utilizes password-based key derivation

-An excellent option for personal use cases.
-With this mode, data is encrypted and decrypted using the same password, providing a simple and straightforward approach to securing sensitive information.

 - Encrypt file or directory | decrypt file

 `./fc --inpath <SRC_PATH> --out <DEST_DIR_PATH> --passphrase <PASSPHRASE>`